The Victoria’s Secret $1 Million Fantasy Bra Is Actually Worth About $57,000, Expert Says

 Whatever it’s actual value, the Fantasy Bra has made countless millions for Victoria’s Secret.
 The bra has been a major marketing tool for the company for more than 20 years, starting when Claudia Schiffer first wore what was then known as the Million Dollar Miracle Bra in 1996.

-Five years later, the bra made its way into the Victoria’s Secret Fashion Show, and the Evening Standard noted that it’s been word by some of the biggest names in the business.
+Five years later, the bra made its way into the Victoria’s Secret Fashion Show, and the Evening Standard noted that it’s been worn by some of the biggest names in the business.

 “Heidi Klum took the first bra to the runway in 2001 and since then the likes of Adriana Lima, Miranda Kerr, Alessandra Ambrosio and Candice Swanepoel have also been bestowed with the honor,” the report noted.